phyzrx/Landscape-Lite/README.md

 # Landscape-Lite
 Collect Instrument Data

-The Landscape-Lite software has completed its complete historical mission.
+The Landscape-Lite software has completed its historical mission.

 The next generation of this family is Landscape DataStream.